AndrewJBateman/angular-material-api/README.md

 # Angular Amplify Relation

-* App using Angular 8 with AWS amplify and Appsync to create relationships in a GraphQL database stored on a serverless AWS backend.
+* Angular app with AWS amplify and Appsync to create relationships in a GraphQL database stored on a serverless AWS backend.
 * An example is used of Departments, Employees and Projects to create one-one, one-many and many-many relationships between database items.

 *** Note: to open web links in a new window use: _ctrl+click on link_**